rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/monitoring-v2-configuration/examples.md

 For a more fine-grained approach, the `ruleSelector` field on a Prometheus resource can select which PrometheusRules should be loaded onto Prometheus, based on the labels attached to the PrometheusRules resources.

-See the official prometheus-operator Github for an example [PrometheusRule](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md).
+See the [Prometheus Operator documentation](https://prometheus-operator.dev/docs/user-guides/alerting/) for an example PrometheusRule.

 ### Alertmanager Config